OpenMDAO/OpenMDAO1/openmdao/docs/usr-guide/tutorials/sellar.rst

    :align: center
    :alt: Equations showing the two disciplines for the Sellar problem

-Variables *z1, z2,* and *x1* are the design variables over which we'd like to minimize the objective.
+Variables *z1, z2,* and *x1* are the design variables.
 Both disciplines are functions of *z1* and *z2,* so they are called the *global* design variables, while only the first discipline is a function of *x1,* so it is called the *local* design variable.
 The two disciplines are coupled by the coupling variables *y1* and *y2.* Discipline 1 takes *y2* as an input, and computes *y1* as an output, while Discipline 2 takes *y1* as an input and computes *y2* as an output.
-As such, the two disciplines depend on each other's output, so iteration is required to find a set of coupling variables that satisfies both equations.
+This coupling creates a non-linear system of equations which must be satisfied for valid solutions.

 First, disciplines 1 and 2 were implemented in OpenMDAO as components.